HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The control flow instructions are divided into unconditional and conditional branch type instructions.
 The unconditional branch type instructions allow in addition to altering the control flow, the save of the return point to a general register.
 A subroutine call would for example compute the target branch address and store this address + 4 in that register.
 Upon subroutine return, there is a branch instruction to return via a general register content.

-The **B** and **BL** instruction are the unconditional branch type instruction within a program segment.
-They add a signed offset to the current instruction address.
-The BL instruction additionally saves a return link in a general register.
-The **BR** and **BLR** instruction behave similar, except that a general register contains the instruction address relative offset.
-The **BV** and **BVR** are instruction segment absolute instructions.
-The branch address for the BV instruction is the segment relative value specified in a general register.
-The BVR instruction features two register, one being the segment relative base and the other a signed offset to be added.
+The **B** instruction is the unconditional IA-relative branch instruction within a program segment.
+It adds a signed offset to the current instruction address.
+Additionally the instruction saves a return link in a general register.
+The **BR** instruction behaves similar to the **B**, except that a general register contains the instruction address relative offset.

+The **BV** is an instruction segment absolute instruction.
+The branch address for the BV instruction is the segment relative offset computed using a segment relative base, adding a signed offset from another register.

-The **BE** and **BLE** instruction are the inter-segment branches.
-The BE instruction branches to a segment absolute address encoded in the segment and general offset register.
+The **BE**, **BLE** and **BVE** instruction are the inter-segment branches.
+The **BE** instruction branches to a segment absolute address encoded in the segment and general offset register.
 In addition, a signed offset encoded in the instruction can is added to form the target segment offset.
-The BLE instruction will in addition return the return address in the segment register SR0 and the offset on the general register GR0.
+The **BLE** instruction will in addition return the return address in the segment register SR0 and the offset on the general register GR0.
+The **BVE** will use a general register containing a logical address.
+The segment is selected from the upper two bits.

-Segment relative and external branches potentially branch to pages with a different privilege level.
+Segment relative and external branches may branch to pages with a different privilege level.
+When branching to a higher privilege level, an privilege execution trap is raised.
+A branch to a page with a lower privilege level will automatically demote the privilege level.
 The **GATE** instruction will promote the privilege level to the page where the GATE instruction resides.

 The conditional branch instructions combine an operation such as comparison or test with a local instruction address relative branch if the comparison or test condition is met.
 The **CBR** instruction will compare two general registers for a condition encoded in the instruction.
 If the condition is met, an instruction address relative branch is performed.
 The target address is formed by adding an offset encoded in the instruction to the instruction address.
-In a similar way, the **TBR** instruction will test a general register for a condition and perform an instruction relative branch if the condition is met.
 Conditional branches are implemented with a static branch prediction scheme.
 Forward branches are predicted not taken, backward branches are predicted taken.
 The decision is predicted during the fetch and decode stage and if predicted correctly will result in no pipeline penalty.

 <!--------------------------------------------------------------------------------------------------------->